Skip to content

 Dynamic TTL

-Adjust TTL based on data characteristics:
+Adjust the TTL based on the data:

 typescript

-import { Router, cacheGet, cacheSet } from "tina4-nodejs";
+import { cacheGet, cacheSet } from "@tina4/core";

 async function getCachedProduct(productId: number) {